 In partnership with St. Vincent’s staff, University Health Services offers wellness programs throughout the year.

 University Health Services is conveniently located on the east side of F. Page Seibert Hall, next to the football field.
-The clinic includes three examination rooms, a treatment room, triage area and on-site CLIA-waived lab.
+The clinic includes three examination rooms, a treatment room, triage area, digital X-ray and on-site CLIA-waived lab.

 Incoming Student Prerequisites and Forms